Health & Wellness

 What are Parasitic Diseases?

-To understand what parasitic diseases are think of an external organism latching on to your body and using you as a host.
+• An external organism latches onto your body and uses you as a host.

-This parasite then slowly consolidates itself in your body and starts taking your nutrients.
+• This parasite gradually establishes itself in your body and absorbs nutrients.

 Some move around the body and cause horrible things to happen when they end up in the wrong place (e.g., neurocysticercosis).

-Various types of organisms can lead to different conditions.
+Different types of organisms can result in various conditions.

 These parasitic diseases range from mild digestive disorders to grave complications in other delicate human organs.